Spiritual hunger works just the opposite of natural hunger.

 A “Christian” without Bible knowledge is like a “driver” who has never seen a car!

-Here ‘s What Committed Christians Should Be Declaring To God:
+Here ‘s What Committed Christians Are Declaring To God:

 We Start Life PHYSICALLY HUNGRY — But SPIRITUALLY INDIFFERENT!